Bisa/factorio-init/README.md

  If you find yourself wondering why stuff is not working the way you expect:
  - Check the logs, I suggest you `tail -f /opt/factorio/factorio-current.log` in a separate session
  - Enable debugging in the config and/or:
- - Try running the same commands as the factorio user
+ - Try running the same commands as the factorio user (`/opt/factorio-init/factorio invocation` will tell you what the factorio user tries to run at start)

  ```bash
  $ cd '/opt/factorio-init'